cafesilencio/vpt/README.md

 W.I.P.

-A vantage point tree implemented in Python.
+Implementation of a vantage point tree.